 Path of Least Resistance (2020-ongoing)

-Since 2020 I have been been traveling down different European rivers by bicycle.
-The Rhine, Danube, Elbe, Spree and Oder.
-Rivers have found the path of least resistance for water from higher ground to the sea.
-People have lived, traveled, fought and made their livelihood on them for a very long time.
-Often these rivers form borders between countries and become an overlapping venn-diagram of national or regional culture, or a place to sell cheap goods or strange services to your neighbour.
+People have lived, traveled, fought and made their livelihood on these rivers for a very long time.
+Often they form borders between countries and become an overlapping venn-diagram of national or regional culture, or a place to sell cheap goods or services to your neighbour.
+These can be strange and unusual places.
 Often they are flanked by rich agricultural land.
 People sit and stare at the river all day, happy if they come home with a fish.
-For millennia, we humans have manipulated, built on and re-shaped the natural landscape in Europe, but rivers remain stubbornly steadfast.
-The most we can do is partially re-direct them; they will always be there.
-Growing up beside the Shannon in Ireland I have always had a strong connection to rivers.
-There is calmness and strangeness in these ancient arteries meandering silently through our continent, connecting people and places.
+This project is an attempt to explore these slow, meandering arteries of our continent, and to see how people live with the river.
+Growing up beside the river Shannon in Ireland, I have always had a strong connection to these waterways.